Organizing Department

 The Organizing Department works with musicians on a local, national and international level to organize for musicians’ rights in our communities.
 We support organizing efforts in all segments of the music business, including the growing freelance scene, and especially in genres where the AFM has traditionally been less active such as jazz, Latin music, rap and hip-hop.

-Our AFM contract negotiations for theatrical and television film work for January 22-31, 2024 (minus weekends) in Los Angeles with the Alliance of Motion Picture and Television (AMPTP) - the same employers against whom WGA and SAG-AFTRA were recently on strike.
+Our AFM contract negotiations for theatrical and television film work with the Alliance of Motion Picture and Television (AMPTP) — the same employers against whom WGA and SAG-AFTRA were on strike in 2023 — concluded in March 2024 with a historic win for musicians.
+Congratulations to all who helped reach this historic deal!

 Local 47 #WhyUnion?
 Campaign